FangxuY/FangxuY.github.io/content/_index.md

         - **Nov 2025** – Presented the Breast Cancer medicine adherence project at The Commonwealth of Virginia Cancer Research Conference (CVCRC).
         - **Oct 2025** – Showcased our medicine adherence poster at the UVA 2025 AI/ML Resource Fair.
         - **Sep 2025** – Presented a poster on Breast Cancer medicine adherence at *Frontiers in Clinical AI: Advancing Medical Innovation Through Artificial Intelligence and Machine Learning*.
-        - **Jun 2024** – Started the Systems Engineering Ph.D. program at UVA and joined Link Lab as a graduate research assistant.
+        - **Jun 2024** – Started the Systems Engineering M.S. program at UVA and joined Link Lab as a graduate research assistant.
         - **Oct 2023** – Wrapped up my time as a Software Development Engineer at AWS
         - **Nov 2022** – Received my Master degree from HKUST and started working as a Software Development Engineer at AWS
         - **Mar 2022** – Began a Software Development Engineer internship with AWS in Beijing.